rcanocastillo/rcanocastillo/README.md

 - 👀 I’m interested in Technology
 - 🌱 I’m currently learning Data Science Foundations
 - 💞️ I’m looking to collaborate on Business Development
-- 📫 How to reach me: Thru Linkedin
+- 📫 How to reach me: https://www.linkedin.com/in/rcanocastillo/

 <!---
 rcanocastillo/rcanocastillo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.